arotto8719/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 Include overview here:
 Boeing or Museum App: use Boeing archives site or a museum from the area and make the database from the site.
+The User will be able to look through the database and use it whether it's a visitor or an employee.
 -using an image in a database to find the object in the collection.
 -Museum had API and download and mess around with it